minoritea/sinatra-hijacker/README.md

 # Sinatra::Hijacker

-A sinatra plugin to handle websockets.
+A sinatra plugin to handle websockets by Rack hijack API.

 ## Installation